huntdatacenter/docs/docs/data-transfer/internal-kista.md

 ## Upload

 ::: tip
-This section is aimed at the lab user that will **upload** data to the kista.
-See below if you plan to download data to your lab.
+This section is aimed at the lab user that will **upload** data to a kista.
+See the [download section](#download) if you plan to download data to your lab.
 :::

 1. Once inside your kista, move to the **`upload`** folder.